usegalaxy-eu/PathoGFAIR/README.md

 - **Workflows:** The core of this project consists of a series of Galaxy-based workflows collectively known as PathoGFAIR.
 These workflows are designed for processing Nanopore sequencing data, detecting pathogens, and tracking their presence across samples.
 Workflows are available via the Galaxy Intergalactic Workflow Comission [IWC](https://dockstore.org/organizations/iwc)

-	PathoGFair consists of 5 workflows that are created to be scalable to any other type of sequencing technique as well as agnostic such that it can detect all possible pathogens without specifying any pathogen species or giving any information about the input samples to the workflows.
+	PathoGFAIR consists of 5 workflows that are created to be scalable to any other type of sequencing technique as well as agnostic such that it can detect all possible pathogens without specifying any pathogen species or giving any information about the input samples to the workflows.
 The 5 workflows are:

 	- **Preprocessing**: where the quality controlling, reads trimming for quality retaining, host sequences removal and other contaminating sequences removal take place
 	- **Taxonomy Profiling**: where taxonomy profiling takes place identifying and visualizing our samples' community abundances down to the subspecies level